MisterJimson/AppStoreLink/README.md

 * Windows UWP

 ## How To Use
 Using your Android package id, iTunes App Store id, and Window Store id we can open the native app store for each platform.
+Pass null for any platform you don't support.

 Init your store information first.
 ```csharp